-- Budget and capacity of local management agencies to maintain restoration measures over the long term must be considered. - Proposed measures must not have a significant negative effect on endangered species or impair existing habitat for endangered species in the future.
+- Water quality cannot be adversely affected as a result of restoration activities.
+Water quality will be addressed through the NEPA and Clean Water Act processes. - Budget and capacity of local management agencies to maintain restoration measures over the long term must be considered. - Proposed measures must not have a significant negative effect on endangered species or impair existing habitat for endangered species in the future.

 The requirement to not compromise flood risk management infrastructure, the impracticality of acquiring water, and converting land use outside the levees ultimately limit the scope of the proposed project to restoration within the existing flood risk management levees along this reach of the Rio Grande.
 In several locations downstream of the study area, the risk exists of overtopping or failure of non-engineered (spoil-bank) levees at higher discharges.
-For this reason, operational water releases from Cochiti Reservoir are regulated to not exceed 6,500 cfs.
+For this reason, operational water releases from Cochiti Reservoir are regulated to not exceed 6,500 cfs and the 0.1% exceedance flood event was evaluated to assess impacts.
 A recent effort was made by the multi-agency MRGESACP to maximize the efficient use of water for competing purposes in the MRG and discussed in the Upper Rio Grande Basin Water Operations Review Environmental Impact Statement (USACE 2007).
 This effort succeeded in providing longer durations of higher flow events within operational parameters.
 This study examined ways to restore overbank inundation at discharge levels below 6,500 cfs.